kurapica/PLoop/README.md

 * Any handler return true will stop the calling operation, any handlers after it won't be called.

 It's not good to use the **EventHandler** directly, anytime access the object's **EventHandler**, the object will create the **EventHandler** when not existed.
-So, fire an event without any handlers will be a greate waste of memeory.
+So, fire an event without any handlers will be a greate waste of memory.
 There are two ways to do it :

-* Using **System.Reflector.FireObjectEvent**, for the previous example :
+* Using **System.Reflector.FireObjectEvent** API, for the previous example :

 		self:OnNameChanged(oldName, self.Name)

 		-- Change to

 		System.Reflector.FireObjectEvent(self, "OnNameChanged", oldName, self.Name)

+	Or just add a **Fire** method in your class like :

+		class "Person"
+			event "OnNameChanged"

+			-- Add the API as the object method
+			Fire = System.Reflector.FireObjectEvent

+			-- Property
+			property "Name" {
+				Get = function(self)
+					return self.__Name or "Anonymous"
+				end,

+				Set = function(self, name)
+					local oldName = self.Name

+					self.__Name = name

+					-- Fire the event with parameters
+					return self:Fire("OnNameChanged", oldName, self.Name)
+				end,

+				Type = System.String + nil,
+			}
+		endclass "Person"

 * Inherit from **System.Object**, then using the **Fire** method :